apache/sling-site/src/main/jbake/content/documentation/bundles/scheduler-service-commons-scheduler.md

 If you use the whiteboard pattern, just add an additional property to the definition:

-    @property(name=Scheduler.PROPERTY_SCHEDULER_THREAD_POOL,value="my-thread-pool")

-to the other annotations.
+    @Property(name=Scheduler.PROPERTY_SCHEDULER_THREAD_POOL,value="my-thread-pool")

 If you use the scheduler API, you can specify the thread pool name via [SchedulingOptions.threadPoolName()](https://sling.apache.org/apidocs/sling11/org/apache/sling/commons/scheduler/ScheduleOptions.html#threadPoolName-java.lang.String-).

 ### Configure the thread pool
 By default the Scheduler will create [Thread Pools](/documentation/bundles/apache-sling-commons-thread-pool.html) with default settings (5 threads at maximum).
-But you can also configure them explicitly and adjust them to your needs; for this you need to instantiate the "Apache Sling Thread Pool Configuration" service factory and provide the name of the thread-pool as value of the OSGI property ```name```.
+But you can also configure them explicitly and adjust them to your needs; for this you need to instantiate the "Apache Sling Thread Pool Configuration" service factory and provide the name of the threadpool as value of the OSGI property ```name```.